EricWVGG/sanity-plugin-next-redirects/README.md

 - - but would make `pathResolvers` clunkier
 - instructions to hide Redirect table from structureTool
 - more "document is X old" options
-- let's flatten TOAST_MESSAGE and TOAST_DURATION so we can deal with duration enum normal-style